-More studies should be conducted on this to verify if the effects are significant enough to be helpful to humans.
+More research needs to be done to find out if the effects are big enough to be helpful to people.

 Regular consumption of oregano may help you lose weight.

-Researchers traced this effect from the presence of carvacrol in the herb.
+Researchers traced this effect to the presence of carvacrol in the herb.